The 2018 APPIC Post-Match Vacancy Service

 Instructions for Applicants

-The 2018 APPIC Post-Match Vacancy Service will begin operation on March 26, 2018 (at the conclusion of Phase II of the 2018 APPIC Match) and will remain available through October 31, 2018.
+The 2018 APPIC Post-Match Vacancy Service began operation on March 26, 2018 (at the conclusion of Phase II of the 2018 APPIC Match) and will remain available through October 31, 2018.
 This service allows eligible internship programs to post information about unfilled positions for students who remain unmatched.

 APPLICANT FEES AND ELIGIBILITY